Detecting Dental Landmarks from Intraoral 3D Scans: the 3DTeethLand challenge: Top ranked methods

 \section{Top ranked methods}

 A total of 49 teams officially participated in the 3DTeethLand challenge, with 115 team members preregistered.
 During the preliminary phase, 10 teams made their submissions, and 6 teams proceeded to the final phase with their final submissions uploaded to the leaderboard.
 The participating algorithms are required to detect all visible teeth within each intraoral 3D scan.
 All the algorithms submitted by participants were run on the Synapse platform \footnote{\href{https://www.synapse.org/Synapse:syn57400900/wiki/}{https://www.synapse.org/Synapse:syn57400900/wiki/}}.
 Submission instructions \footnote{\href{https://www.synapse.org/Synapse:syn57400900/wiki/629180}{https://www.synapse.org/Synapse:syn57400900/wiki/629180}} were published on the webpage to guide participants in submitting their Docker files to the evaluation platform.
 After submitting their Docker files, the teams received an email indicating whether the submission ran successfully, along with a link where they could view the execution logs and the evaluation result on one randomly selected training case.
 The training algorithms were not limited to the data provided by the challenge.
-However, participants were asked to provide a description of all datasets used for training to ensure a fair comparison.
+However, none of the participants reported using additional external datasets.

 \tableabvr \ref{tab:methods_summary} provides a summary of the top six ranked methods, which will be explored in-depth in the subsequent section for a comprehensive understanding of their approaches.
 For clarity, a specific color is assigned to each team, which is used consistently in both the tables and the experimental results.
 These methods can be divided into two main categories.
 The first category follows the typical setup involving tooth segmentation followed by landmark detection.
 The second category does not involve tooth segmentation.